It’s hard to know where to start on the subject of chiropractic billing for young patients.

 Chiropractor 2: The initial visit costs $50 for everyone.
 Regular visits are free for children up to the age of seven if the child’s parent is a patient.

-There you have it…I suggest doing your neighbourhood survey when determining your pediatric fee structure and work in a spirit of cooperation.
+There you have it…I suggest doing your neighborhood survey when determining your pediatric fee structure and work in a spirit of cooperation.
 It looks good for the chiropractic profession to have some solidarity.

 Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to The Art of Management Inc. and a clickable link back to this page.